Lepton-team/JPEGView/readme.txt

   Visual Studio 2017 professional (JPEGView 32 and 64 bit versions supported)
 - Windows Template Library (WTL), Version 8.1 (http://sourceforge.net/projects/wtl/) installed to
   $(VCInstallDir)WTL\
+- WinLep (https://github.com/Lepton-team/WinLep) cloned to the same directory as JPEGView source root.
+Your directory structure should look like this:
+  - projects\
+    - JPEGView\
+    - WinLep\

 The include directories of WTL must be added to the include directories for VC++:
 In Visual Studio: Properties of JPEGView project > VC++-Directories-Include Directories and Library Directories
                   Include Directories: $(VCInstallDir)WTL\Include;$(IncludePath)

+WinLep is already included in the project.
+You should need to compile it first.

 Please note:
 Windows XP SP2 or later is needed to run the 32 bit version.